 Third, the Code sets forth policies and procedures to monitor and review the personal trading activities of supervised persons who have access to non-public information regarding client purchases and sales, who make recommendations to clients, or who have access to such recommendations ("Access Persons").
-In addition, the Code places certain limitations on the transactions of Access Persons to minimize conflicts of interest.
+In addition, the Code places certain limitations on the transactions of Access Persons, including but not limited to invest in a client's company and/or co-invest with clients, to minimize conflicts of interest.